Socialist Environment and Resources Association

 The Socialist Environment and Resources Association (SERA), founded in 1973, is an independent environmental association affiliated to the UK Labour Party as a socialist society.
 In time, it began to use the name "SERA—the Labour Environment Campaign", rather than its full name.

+The organisation's policy work has covered climate change, renewable energy, nature conservation, water pollution, public transport, agriculture, waste and environmental regulation.
+SERA has also participated in the Labour Party's National Policy Forum process and has campaigned on environmental issues during general and local elections.

+Organisation

 SERA campaigns to promote progressive environmental policies within the Labour Party.
-SERA's co-chairs are Lisa Trickett and Ken Penton.
+SERA's co-chairs are Lisa Trickett and Bill Eyres.

 SERA has members and local groups across the country and has good links both within and outside the UK Labour Party with many environmental groups.
-SERA has contributed to policy development on transport, energy, water, waste, and biodiversity.

-The SERA National Executive numbers 16 people, elected annually at an annual general meeting held in November.
+The SERA National Executive numbers 16 people, elected every three years at an annual general meeting held in November.
 Executive members have included Alan Whitehead, Daniel Zeichner, Alex Sobel, Sandy Martin, Leonie Cooper, and Huw Irranca-Davies.

+Parliamentary and Councillor network

+SERA maintains a parliamentary network of Labour MPs who support its environmental campaigning and policy work.
+In 2026, SERA stated that its parliamentary network comprised approximately 100 MPs.

+The organisation also established a Labour Councillors Environment Network intended to support Labour councillors working on environmental issues.

+Young SERA

+Young SERA is the youth network of SERA – Labour's Environment Campaign.
+It was launched to bring together young people within the Labour movement interested in climate change, nature, environmental policy and social justice.

+In 2026, Young SERA launched Our Earth in 2050, a national youth initiative intended to gather young people's experiences and views on climate, nature and the future of work.
+The first roundtable, held in London, considered green jobs and skills, including access to training, employment and the transition to a low-carbon economy.